Billy-Spearman-WCCI/RaceCarExtension/README.md

     * [ ] Can it be just another instance of your existing class?
       If so, consider whether it deserves a test of its own.
     * [ ] Create a new class, preferably implementing an existing interface.
-      Extending an existing class is sometimes fine.
+        * [ ] Extending an existing class is sometimes fine, if you have a working class which sometimes needs some *additional* features.
-      But don't try to create abstract classes or anything fancy.
+        * [ ] But don't try to create abstract classes or anything fancy.
     * [ ] Repeat the steps for the first class.
 Write tests.
 It's ok if they're similar to tests you've written for other classes.
     * [ ] Get tests to pass by writing obvious code.
 It's OK if this code duplicates code in other classes.
     * [ ] Repeat until the second class is well-defined.

-* [ ] Consider the two classes you've created.
-  *Now* you're allowed to extract common methods into an abstract parent class.
+* [ ] Consider the two classes you've created. *Now* you're allowed to extract common methods into an abstract parent class.
+    * [ ] If you find that *every* method can moved out of a class, then you don't need it.